mundrabhupinder9/MadGroupProject/Readme.md

 1892594 Krunal: Dont try to impress people.
 Always be your self.
 1892794 Sonam : Life isnt Perfect but your outfit can be.!

+1892689 Namrata Joshi: If you cannot do great things, do small things in a great way....